-Although the Fund does not have a reduction carbon objective pursuant to Article 9(3) of SFDR, the percentage of the Fund's NAV invested in companies with established or which have committed to establish a science-based target.
-The Fund will maintain at least 40% of its NAV in companies which have established or which have committed to establish a science-based target, with this number rising to 70% by 2030 and 100% by 2040.
+The percentage of the Fund's NAV invested in companies with a committed or established target validated by the Science Based Targets initiative (SBTi).
+The Fund will have a minimum of 25% of the Fund's NAV (excluding cash and cash equivalents) invested in companies which have established, or have committed to establish, a science-based target with this percentage increasing to a minimum of 50% by 2030, and 100% by 2040.